SD House committee points to ‘in office’ clause to clear AG

 Ravnsborg first reported the crash as a collision with an animal and said he did not realize he struck a man until he returned to the scene the next day.
 He also did not admit to using his cellphone while driving earlier that night until investigators pressed him.
 The investigators told the impeachment committee they did not believe Ravnsborg, but prosecutors said they were unable to prove that he realized he killed a man the night of the crash.

 In a sign that it might be difficult to get enough House votes to impeach, the committee Republicans who voted against impeachment represent a broad swath of a caucus that has rarely been on the same page this year.
-The report also spends four pages documenting GOP resentment at Noem’s “interference in the criminal proceedings and the impeachment process.”
+The report also reveals GOP resentment toward Noem, spending four pages documenting her “interference in the criminal proceedings and the impeachment process.”

 The attorney general’s office on Tuesday said it will launch an investigation into whether state campaign finance disclosure laws were broken by a Noem-aligned organization that sponsored billboards to push state lawmakers to impeach Ravnsborg this month.
 Noem has denied any involvement, and the organization said it has not broken any laws.